Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 Bonded Baffle

-This eliminates the need for any stitching that could potentially create holes for heat to bleed out.
+This eliminates the need for any stitching that could create holes for heat to bleed out.
 It also makes the jacket more waterproof since there are no needle holes for water to seep through.

 Outer Fabric Material